samjones00/docs/docs/_documentation/grpc.md

 #### ServiceStack Interceptor for protoc generated clients

-As the `GrpcServiceClient` offers a nicer and clear API, Types and development model its usage over `protoc` clients should generally be preferred, one area where you'll want to consider using Google's `protoc` generated clients is in AOT environments like Xamarin.iOS as Google's `protoc` tooling emits AOT-friendly Protocol Buffer serialization implementation within its code generated Types.
+As `GrpcServiceClient` offers a nicer UX its usage over `protoc` generated clients should generally be preferred, one area where you'll want to consider using Google's `protoc` generated clients is in AOT environments like Xamarin.iOS as the `protoc` tooling emits AOT-friendly Protocol Buffer serialization implementations within its code generated Types.

-To better accommodate scenarios where `protoc` clients are used you can use the `ServiceStackClientInterceptor` also in **ServiceStack.GrpcClient** to replicate most of the rich ServiceStack integration features that's possible to implement using an `Interceptor`.
+To better accommodate scenarios where `protoc` clients are used you can use the `ServiceStackClientInterceptor` (also in **ServiceStack.GrpcClient**) to replicate most of the rich ServiceStack integration features that's possible to implement using an `Interceptor`.

 The ServiceStack Interceptor can be registered using `GrpcServiceStack.Client()` when creating the protoc `GrpcServicesClient`: